manticoresoftware/manticoresearch/docs/installation.rst

 * development version of libPQ for the PostgreSQL source driver
 * development version of libexpat for the XMLpipe source driver
 * RE2 (bundled in the source tarball) for :ref:`regexp_filter` feature
+* development version of libicudata for ICU chinese morphology processor
 * lib stemmer (bundled in the source tarball ) for additional language stemmers

 General building options